wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 ```

-(2) __Turn order__ Decide on player turn order.
+(2) __Turn order__

 Create the wallflower deck.

-Give each player a blank index card, and have then write down their name and wallflower alias on one side, leaving the back blank.
+Give each player a blank index card, and have them write down their name and wallflower alias on one side, leaving the back blank.

 ```text
 Wallflower Name